 Photo courtesy of Amiel Cocco-Verbauwen

 Cocco leads a busy life traveling across the world, giving lectures, and creating art.
-Most recently, he participated in the Mormon Arts Center Festival in New York City.
+Most recently, he participated in the Mormon Arts Center Festival in New York City and his art is currently featured in the Church History Museum.

-He is currently 80 years old, but he doesn’t plan to slow down anytime soon, declaring, “I don’t think of retirement or resting.
+He is currently in his early 80s, but he doesn’t plan to slow down anytime soon, declaring, “I don’t think of retirement or resting.
 I will continue painting as long as my faculties allow me to.”
 He believes there will never be a shortage of themes to explore from the scriptures.
 “The gospel is so deep that it offers infinite possibilities of interpretation,” he says.
 “Everything is valuable and needs to be taken into account.”

 The artist is especially grateful for the opportunity to come closer to Jesus Christ through his work.
 “When I paint the Savior or a scene that is sacred, it takes a very big intellectual toll,” he shares.
 “I need to balance color, form, rhythm, etc. to make a good composition.
 But at the same time, I need to control my emotions, my feelings, so I can paint the Savior or another sacred scene and [create] a valuable artistic message and aesthetic value.”
 Through painting, Cocco’s testimony has been strengthened: “I can say like many others that I know that the Savior lives and I know that He’s closer to us than we can ever imagine.”